 The reality is we now live in a digital world.
 It’s easier than ever to communicate beyond the office walls.

-The boundaries between our personal and work lives are fuzzier than it’s ever been.
+our personal and work lives are fuzzier than it’s ever been.
 How we use technology can determine whether it can help or hinder work-life balance.